Ada-C13/ada-pets-node/README.md

 Remember, all requests that we make have a verb and a path.

 1. What is the verb and path of the request to get a list of pets from this API?
+  - get
 1. The response of this request should be a list of pets.
-What kind of data structure is the list of pets?
+What kind of data structure is the list of pets? an array of objects.
 What is the status code of this request?
-Test it with Postman.
+200. Test it with Postman.
-1. What is the verb and path of the request to get the details of a single pet from this API?
+1. What is the verb and path of the request to get the details of a single pet from this API? get
-1. What are the query parameters of this request?
+1. What are the query parameters of this request? pet_id
 1. Test with Postman:
     - What kind of data structure is the details of a single, valid pet?
+Object.
 What is the status code of this request?
+200
     - What do we get back if we give an invalid pet id?
 What is the status code of this request?
-1. What is the verb and path of the request to create a new pet using this API?
+1. What is the verb and path of the request to create a new pet using this API? post.
-1. What are the parameters we can pass into this request?
-Which parameters are required?
-Which are optional?
+1. What are the parameters we can pass into this request? name, species, age, owner.
+Which parameters are required? name Which are optional? species, age, owner
 1. When a pet is successfully created, we get back a response.
 What is the data structure of this response?
+Object.
 What is the status code?
+201 (created).
 1. After we create a pet, we can verify that the pet was created from the response.
 We can also verify that the pet was created and added to the list of pets another way.
-What else can we do?
+What else can we do? look in pets.json.

 ### Important Provided Functions